Charles Mingus: Early life and career

 Due to a poor education, the young Mingus could not read musical notation quickly enough to join the local youth orchestra.
 This had a serious impact on his early musical experiences, leaving him feeling ostracized from the classical music world.
-These early experiences, in addition to his lifelong confrontations with racism, were reflected in his music, which often focused on themes of racism, discrimination and (in)justice.
+These early experiences, in addition to his lifelong confrontations with racism, were reflected in his music, which often focused on themes of racism, discrimination, and (in)justice.

 Much of the cello technique Mingus learned was applicable to double bass when he took up the instrument in high school.
 He studied for five years with Herman Reinshagen, principal bassist of the New York Philharmonic, and compositional techniques with Lloyd Reese.
 Throughout much of his career, he played a bass made in 1927 by the German maker Ernst Heinrich Roth.

-Mingus was already writing relatively advanced musical pieces in his teenage years; many are similar to Third Stream in that they incorporate elements of classical music.
-A number of pieces were recorded in 1960 with conductor Gunther Schuller, and released as Pre-Bird, referring to Charlie "Bird" Parker; Mingus was one of many musicians whose perspectives on music were altered by Parker into "pre- and post-Bird" eras.
+Mingus was already writing relatively advanced musical pieces in his teenage years; many are similar to third stream in that they incorporate elements of classical music.
+A number of pieces of his were recorded in 1960 with conductor Gunther Schuller and released as Pre-Bird, referring to Charlie "Bird" Parker; Mingus was one of many musicians whose perspectives on music were altered by Parker into "pre- and post-Bird" eras.

 Mingus gained a reputation as a bass prodigy.
 His first major professional job was playing with former Ellington clarinetist Barney Bigard.
-He toured with Louis Armstrong in 1943, and by early 1945 was recording in Los Angeles in a band led by Russell Jacquet, which also included Teddy Edwards, Maurice James Simon, Wild Bill Davis, and Chico Hamilton, and in May that year, in Hollywood, again with Edwards, in a band led by Howard McGhee.
+He toured with Louis Armstrong in 1943, and by early 1945 was recording in Los Angeles in a band led by Russell Jacquet, which also included Teddy Edwards, Maurice James Simon, Wild Bill Davis, and Chico Hamilton.
+In May that year, in Hollywood, he was again with Edwards, in a band led by Howard McGhee.

 He then played with Lionel Hampton's band in the late 1940s; Hampton performed and recorded several Mingus pieces.
-A popular trio of Mingus, Red Norvo, and Tal Farlow in 1950 and 1951 received considerable acclaim, but Mingus's race caused problems with some club owners and he left the group.
+In 1950–51, a popular trio of Mingus, Red Norvo and Tal Farlow, received considerable acclaim, but Mingus's race caused problems with some club owners and he left the group.
 Mingus was briefly a member of Ellington's band in 1953, as a substitute for bassist Wendell Marshall; however, Mingus's notorious temper led to his being one of the few musicians personally fired by Ellington (Bubber Miley and drummer Bobby Durham are among the others) after a backstage fight between Mingus and Juan Tizol.